Monday, February 11, 2019 Broad Stage, Santa Monica, CA

 For whom or what would you risk your life?
 People often say they would risk their lives for their loved ones, but how many of us put our lives on the line, on a daily basis, to stand up for equality, human rights, and justice for people we’ve never met?
 I wasn’t thinking about this during Pussy Riot‘s appearance and performance at The Broad Stage Monday night, but I haven’t been able to stop thinking about it since.

 Founding member, Nadya Tolokonnikova, and Pussy Riot were among the activists who participated in the Broad Stage series Artists Talk: Artists, Activism, and Agency.
-The evening began with a discussion and Q&A about art, Punk, culture, and language as vehicles to incite change.
+The evening began with a discussion and Q&A about art, Punk, culture, and language as vehicles to instigate change.
 The panel included Shepard Fairey, Catherine Opie, Tavares Strachan, and Tolokonnikova.

 Throughout the conversation, Tolokonnikova reinforced the importance of moving beyond conversation and the need to take bold action.
 “I was so pissed at all those people just talking.
 Sometimes talking can be useful but, for me, it was just too much.
 You’re not doing enough.”